h2oai/h2o-3/h2o-docs/src/product/performance-and-prediction.rst

 Interventional / Marginal SHAP
 ''''''''''''''''''''''''''''''

-**Supported Algos:** DeepLearning, DRF, GBM, GLM, StackedEnsemble, XGBoost
+**Supported Algos:** DeepLearning[1,2], DRF[3], GBM[3], GLM, StackedEnsemble[2], XGBoost[3]

-**NOTE:** DeepLearning and StackedEnsemble support only approximate SHAP values using DeepSHAP with multiple baselines, and G-DeepSHAP respectively.
+**NOTE:** DeepLearning and StackedEnsemble support only approximate SHAP values using DeepSHAP[1,2] with multiple baselines, and G-DeepSHAP[2] respectively.

-This method of SHAP calculation requires a background dataset and is now often called marginal SHAP to avoid confusion with causal approaches to calculate Shapley values (this method assumes flat causal graph).
+This method of SHAP calculation requires a background dataset and is now often called marginal SHAP to avoid confusion with causal approaches to calculate Shapley values (this method assumes flat causal graph)[4].
 Marginal SHAP is calculated as average baseline SHAP using each row from the background dataset as a baseline.

+Ideally, this should be the preferred SHAP to use as the Path Dependent TreeSHAP has some issues, most importantly it can provide non-zero attribution for an unused feature (the Dummy/Missingness property)[5].
+This should not happen in the baseline and marginal SHAP.

 **Baseline SHAP**